stromnet/norbert/README.md

 To set up a cluster use the `addNode` and `removeNode` methods on the `Cluster` trait.
 These methods create Znodes in ZooKeeper which store the node's hostname/port and partition mapping metadata.
 Customer tools can be written using these methods in your own code.

-In the examples module there is a command line program for defining a cluster which is not currently functional, `NorbertClusterClientMain`.
-Its intended functionality is that at the prompt you could type
+In the examples module there is a command line program for defining a cluster, `NorbertClusterClientMain`.
+At the prompt you can type:

 * nodes - lists all the nodes in the cluster
 * join nodeId hostname port partitionId1 partitionId2 ... - adds a new node to the cluster with the given id, host, port and partitions ids